jscheuble/game-of-life/README.md

 ## Future Features

-- Currently, the grid is not mobile responsive.
-I plan to create an adaptable mobile version.
+- Plans to make grid responsive and accessible for tablet and mobile
-- I plan to create a dropdown where users can select from various preselected grid patterns.
+- Plans to create a dropdown where users can select from various preselected grid patterns
-- I also plan to incorporate more color into the simulation, potentially an animated gradient or randomly generated colors for each individual cell.
+- Plans to incorporate more color into the simulation, potentially an animated gradient or randomly generated colors for each individual cell.